SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 #### Improve the structure of your test

-In our previous example, we wrote the entire test in one method, however, is a best practice add all the prerequisites of the tests on the `setUp` method and all the steps of cleaning on the `tearDown` method.
+In our previous example, we wrote the entire test in one method, however, the best practice is to add all the prerequisites of the tests on the `setUp` method and all the steps of cleaning on the `tearDown` method.

 Therefore, to improve the structure of these tests, we first will convert the temporary variable driver into an instance variable.